clux/probes/content/post/2024-08-15-thanos-receive-scale-fail.md

 This is the "unscaling" approach I run in my homelab.
 Granted it is easier to justify there, but there are real concrete steps you can do to really reduce the prometheus utilisation:

 - drop big histograms (easy) / move to native histograms (..some day)
-- dropping pod enrichment (big replica counts X histograms = lots of cardinality)
+- dropping pod enrichment (big replica counts X histograms = lots of cardinality, impossible without stream aggregation tho)
 - Monitor your ingestion: `by (job)`, before and after relabellings, put alerts on fixed ingestion numbers
 - Make sure everyone uses `{Service,Pod}Monitor`s so above step is feasible
 - Drop most of kubelet metrics (most metrics are unused by dashboards or mixin alerts)